skodjob/data-generator/CONTRIBUTING.md

-# Contributing to Test Frame
+# Contributing to Data Generator

-First off, thanks for taking the time to contribute! 🎉👍 The following is a set of guidelines for contributing to the Test Frame repository.
+First off, thanks for taking the time to contribute! 🎉👍 The following is a set of guidelines for contributing to the Data Generator repository.

 ## Code of Conduct